TonyM59/simple-calculator/README.md

 # simple-calculator
-This is our first calculator using github, it can be used to solve simple mathematical problems.
+This is our first calculator project developed at girlcode, it can be used to solve simple mathematical problems.

 ![project image](https://calculator-1.com/images/screens/simple_calculator.png)